adewealthgit/aws-intro-demo/README.md

    1. terraform output -module=env-def.vm => You get the public ip of the VM.
 (If you didn't get an ip, run terraform apply again - terraform didn't get the ip to state file in the first round.)
    2. Open another terminal in project root folder.
    3. ssh -i YOUR-PATH/vm_id_rsa ubuntu@IP-NUMBER-HERE
 9. Finally destroy the infra using ```terraform destroy``` command.
-Check manually also using Portal that terraform destroyed the resource group (if the resource group is gone all the resources are gone also). **NOTE**: It is utterly important that you always destroy your infrastructure when you don't need it anymore - otherwise the infra will generate costs to you or to your unit.
+Check manually also using Portal that terraform destroyed all resources. **NOTE**: It is utterly important that you always destroy your infrastructure when you don't need it anymore - otherwise the infra will generate costs to you or to your unit.